pulumi/docs/reference/azure.md

 ## Configuration

-The AWS provider accepts the following configuration settings.
+The Azure provider accepts the following configuration settings.
 These can be provided to the default Azure provider via `pulumi config set azure:<option>`, or passed to the constructor of `new azure.Provider` to construct a specific instance of the Azure provider.

 * `environment`: (Required) The cloud environment to use.
 It can also be sourced from the ARM_ENVIRONMENT environment variable.
 Supported values are: `public` (default), `usgovernment`, `german`, `china`.
 * `clientId`: (Optional) The client ID to use.
 It can also be sourced from the `ARM_CLIENT_ID` environment variable.